terrydievendorf/sea-c17-ruby/class1/osx/4_sublime_text.md

 This opens the system file called `/etc/paths` for editing in Sublime Text.

-Copy and paste the following into the file **replacing everything**:
+Copy the following content and paste it into the file **replacing everything**:

 ```
 /usr/local/bin